jetstream-cloud/js2docs/docs/overview/architecture.md

 ### Interfaces

-Jetstream2 has multiple user interfaces.
+Jetstream2 features an interface called [Exosphere](/ui/exo/exo.md){target=_blank} as the primary, recommended GUI interface.
+Jetstream2 also provides API services utilizing both the OpenStack Horizon GUI and a robust command-line interface (CLI).
 Atmosphere has evolved into a new tool called [Containerized Atmosphere for Continuous Analysis Orchestration (CACAO or simply Cacao)](/ui/cacao/intro.md){target=_blank}, which is built on the principles of Atmosphere (abstracting complicated functions such as firewalls and virtual networking).
-Jetstream2 will also provide API services utilizing both the OpenStack Horizon GUI and a robust command line interface (CLI).
 Because Jetstream2 will no longer have separate operating domains for Cacao and API operations, those utilizing Jetstream2 can switch between interfaces easily, seeing all virtual machines and other assets created in any interface.
 This single namespace also allows for third-party interfaces that can manage any OpenStack created resource to be used with Jetstream2.

-!!!
-Note

-    **Jetstream2 features an interface called [Exosphere](/ui/exo/exo.md){target=_blank} as the primary, recommended GUI interface.**

 ### Containers and Orchestration